sourcemeta/learnjsonschema.com/README.markdown

 ### Running Locally

-Make you have [Hugo](https://gohugo.io) and run the following command from the top-level of the project:
+Make sure you have [Hugo](https://gohugo.io) and run the following command from the top-level of the project:

 ```sh
 make